-Should I sell my home as is?
+Should you sell a house as is?

-The first thing to consider when deciding whether to make home repairs before selling or sell your home as-is should be the housing market.
+If the market is favoring sellers, the housing market is a seller's market.
 A seller's market means many people are buying homes, so properties tend to sell quickly, sometimes within days, with multiple competing offers.
-While repairing or remodeling your home can increase its value, it may not be necessary.
+While repairing or remodeling your home can increase its value, it may not be necessary and may be worth selling your home as is.
 When houses are in high demand, buyers are more likely to overlook cosmetic flaws.

 - Replacing garage doors

 - Replacing siding with either vinyl or fiber cement

 - Adding a stone veneer to the street-facing side of the home